PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 SER_TEL2_BAUD = 921600
 ```

-The `TELEM2` is going to keep the XRCE_DDS communication with the microdds_client, as above, and the `USB` is going to keep the MAVlink communication.
+The `TELEM2` is going to keep the XRCE_DDS communication with the microdds_client, as above, and the `USB` is going to keep the MAVLink communication.
 Remember to open a new RPi's terminal and run:

 ```
 sudo chmod a+rw /dev/ttyACM0
 sudo mavproxy.py --master=/dev/ttyACM0 --baudrate 57600
 ```
-This is a particular setup when we are looking for both offboard control, via XRCE_DDS with the RPi, and simultaneously to keep monitoring the drone via MAVlink with QGroundControl.
+This is a particular setup when we are looking for both offboard control, via XRCE_DDS with the RPi, and simultaneously to keep monitoring the drone via MAVLink with QGroundControl.
 Since the Pixhawk is connected with the RPi, a remote control via QGroundControl (in a ground station laptop) can be done using SSH and the mavros package, running in a new terminal:

 ```